jentery/391/index.md

 *This outline is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).*

-Please select a game or interactive fiction to study for the entire term.
+Please select two games or works of interactive fiction to study for the entire term.
 No worries.
-You may change your selection at any point, if you'd like.
+You may change your selections as the term unfolds.
+You are also more than welcome to pick works from the examples listed below.

-Once each of us (including me!) selects a particular work, as a class we will assess how the mechanics of play in games and interactive fiction correspond with established storytelling genres.
-From there, we should be able to explain (to people who are not in this class) why genre matters when we not only analyze games and interactive fictiona but also experience them.
+Once each of us (including me!) selects our particular works, as a class we will assess how the mechanics of play in games and interactive fiction correspond with established storytelling genres.
+From there, we should be able to explain (to people who are not in this class) why genre matters when we not only *analyze* games and interactive fiction but also *experience* them.

 ## What Are Genres?